 Then I met Yu Teng on a night out and, over the course of a few dates, got to know him as someone creative, a good listener who is curious about the world.
 He wasn’t the loud guy I’d been looking for, who would command a room with jokes, but that suddenly felt like a refreshing change.

-Recently, Kim Kardashian was photographed holding hands with Pete Davidson and the internet went into meltdown.
+When Kim Kardashian was first photographed holding hands with Pete Davidson, the Internet went into meltdown.
 The pairing seems so surprising because, before hooking up with an easy-going, self-deprecating comedian, Kim was married to Kanye West, an über stylish, self-proclaimed genius with a humourless exterior.
 When she got together with Pete, Kim subverted public expectations of her dating life.

 Judging by the mile-wide smile on Kim’s face (and the suspicious hickey on Pete’s neck), breaking old habits can be stimulating.
 I contemplated this as I browsed bookshops with Yu Teng on our fourth date, an activity I’d never done before with a romantic partner.
 Our eyes met above the shelves and I mentally leaned into not checking off the boxes I had drawn for myself.
 I could not have been happier at the prospect of being completely wrong about the type of guy I want.